mvolkmann/blog/src/htmx.md

 - Automatic server restarts after source code changes are detected.
 - Good HTML templating support such as JSX, rather than relying on string concatenation.
+  JSX is an XML-based syntax popularized by the React framework for embedding HTML-like syntax directly in JavaScript code.
 - Syntax highlighting of HTML in code editors.

 One tech stack that meets all these criteria includes the following: